- Art & Photography

 Key Stage 4

 Geography is a popular option choice with students at GCSE and forms part of the English Baccalaureate.
-We follow OCR syllabus B and our previous GCSE results have been very strong with 80% of students attaining A* - C and almost 30% gaining A* - A.
+We follow OCR syllabus B and our previous GCSE results have been very strong with over 80% of students attaining A* - C and almost 25% gaining A* - A. In the new OCR B GCSE course students will study a range of modules showing people’s interaction with the planet and the natural power of the earth.

 Key Stage 5